6/2, 6/9, 6/16, 6/23, 7/7, 7/14

 The only make up time offered is uninstructed Independent Studio, which is free when you've missed a class.

-Copyright © 2024 Community Clay Denver - All Rights Reserved.
+Copyright © 2025 Community Clay - All Rights Reserved.